-Pipeline product name Indication Status Cimzia [®] (certolizumab pegol) Crohn's disease In regulatory review (EU & USA)Approved and launched in Switzerland (certolizumab pegol) Approved and launched in Switzerland
+Pipeline product name Indication Status Cimzia ® (certolizumab pegol) Crohn's disease In regulatory review (EU & USA) Approved and launched in Switzerland

 One of the principle difficulties with Crohn's disease is that it produces uncontrollable urges to have diarrhoea, forcing people with this condition to map their lives around the availability of bathrooms.
 This can severely disrupt patients' ability to enjoy normal everyday lives, as well as lead to substantial weight loss.
 Typically, people with Crohn's experience 'flare ups' of the symptoms of the disease, followed by periods of remission.